-Collecting, reporting and analyzing information on tropical forests and trade is mandated by the ITTA, 2006 and is therefore a core function for ITTO.
+Collecting, reporting and analyzing information on tropical forests and trade in forest products and promoting improved understanding of markets including long term trends in consumption and production is mandated by the ITTA, 2006 and is therefore a core function for ITTO.
 Ensuring the availability of relevant, reliable information serves the needs of the international policy dialogue, national policy makers as well as enterprises trying to be successful in competitive markets.
 Reliable, widely available information on production and trade is a foundation for efficient, transparent markets.
-In addition to supporting effective policy and market discussions for the Council, ITTO contributes critically important expertise in the context of the CPF.
+In addition to supporting effective policy and market discussions for the Council, ITTO contributes critically important trade-related expertise in the context of the CPF.

 There is a need for steady improvement in the quality of information, efficiency of data collection and, especially, adding value through interpretation and analysis.
-ITTO can inform ongoing and emerging policy discussions through, for example: information on market conditions for tropical timber and other tropical forest products; the environmental benefits of tropical timber (for example, in the context of Life Cycle Analysis); and the role of forest industries and products in a "green economy."
+ITTO can inform ongoing and emerging policy discussions through, for example: information on market conditions for tropical timber and other tropical forest products; the environmental benefits of sustainably harvested tropical timber; and the role of forest industries and products in a "green economy."

-Examples, of actions to accomplish this strategic priority through the Biennial Work Programme and projects include:
+Examples, of specific actions to accomplish this strategic priority through the Biennial Work Programme and projects include: